 I had had enough, not of the ship and the crew but of the monotonous hard work.
 Red Lead can drain the romance of the sea.
 I wanted an egg cream.

 I signed off.
-Pocketful of cash in hand, I spent a few days walking around looking for life.
-Finding little, I bought a Greyhound ticket for the 28 hour trip to New York.
+A pocketful of cash in hand, I spent a few days walking around looking for life.
+Finding what there was, I bought a Greyhound ticket for the 28 hour trip to New York.